 Hope you enjoy – and if you’re a Jazzfuel subscriber feel free to ask any follow up questions to Maggie inside the Jazzfuel Facebook group!

 First things first!
-I know that you used to be a miner in uranium mines.
-How did you find your way to jazz music?
+I know that you used to be a uranium miner.
+How did you find your way to jazz music?!

 Swing music has been around me since I was a child because my dad used to listen to a radio program called Voice of America by Willis Conover every day.
 We used to have an old table radio on which he had listened to music with his father during the times of the protectorate.

 When I was 12 I got a transistor and started to discover what was going on in jazz musicians like Ornette Coleman.
 My father pretty much disliked anything related to free jazz so the classic “teenage revolt against parents” played its role in it too, haha.